mcore1976/sim7000gpstracker/README.md

 - Command "HTTP" ( only in experimental file "main10.c") - will post GPS position data every 2 minutes to your HTTP server ( you have to define it within the code before you compile it ) using HTTP GET command with parameters "longtitude", "latitude", "time" so you could watch/process data online on your WWW server.
 To get out of this mode send "STOP" command.
 But REMEMBER - Using GPRS/LTE to send HTTP / TCP IP requires good power source for SIM7000 board otherwise it will restart itself with "UNDERVOLTAGE WARNING"...

+- Command "ACC" (only in experimental file "main9.c" )  - checks the voltage of PC1 pin of ATMEGA, that must be connected over resistor divider to CAR 12V battery ( must use voltage divider resistors 10kOhm/47kOhm when aplying voltage) to provide information if Car battery needs to recharge or if there is anything wrong with it

 ------------------------------------------------------------------------------------------------------------------------------